 where $d_{ij}$ is the distance between node $i$ and $j$, and $\sigma$ and $\epsilon$ are two hyperparameters to control the distribution and the sparsity of the matrix.

 Another kind of fixed adjacency matrix is the \textbf{similarity-based matrix}.
-In fact, similarity matrix is not an adjacency matrix to some extent.
-It is constructed according to the similarity of two nodes, which means the neighbors in the similarity graph may be far way in the real world.
+In fact, a similarity matrix is not an adjacency matrix to some extent.
+It is constructed according to the similarity of two nodes, which means the neighbors in the similarity graph may be far away in the real world.
 There are various similarity metrics.
-For example, many works measure the similarity of two node by their functionality, e.g., the distribution of surrounding point of interests (POIs).
-The assumption behind is that nodes share similar functionality may share similar traffic patterns.
+For example, many works measure the similarity of two nodes by their functionality, e.g., the distribution of surrounding points of interest (POIs).
+The assumption behind this is that nodes that share similar functionality may share similar traffic patterns.
 We can also define the similarity through the historical flow patterns.
-To compute the similarity of two time series, a common practice is to use Dynamic Time Wrapping (DTW) algorithm \cite{muller2007dynamic}, which is superior to other metrics due to its sensitivity to shape similarity rather than point-wise similarity.
+To compute the similarity of two-time series, a common practice is to use Dynamic Time Wrapping (DTW) algorithm \citep{muller2007dynamic}, which is superior to other metrics due to its sensitivity to shape similarity rather than point-wise similarity.
 Specifically, given two time series $X=(x_1, x_2, \cdots, x_n)$ and $Y=(y_1, y_2, \cdots, y_n)$, DTW is a dynamic programming algorithm defined as